 Creating these meetings stimulates new breakthroughs and trends, in the same style as the Thinking Environment.

-Leadership in competency management
+Leadership in competency management model

-Gaps in competency management can arise from a variety of motivational and organizational factors.
+Gaps in competency management model can arise from a variety of motivational and organizational factors.
 A lack of interest from employees and little commitment by companies to create journeys of success are factors that directly influence the creation of gaps.

 Competencies are usually mapped into HDM software to fulfill spots in specific areas or reallocate professionals.
 Understand how to exemplify the skill gaps in your system.
 Use assessments, tests and feedback to create indicators that demonstrate the relationship between gaps and the company’s strategies.